gnikitha437/studentPerformanceRcognitionSystem/README.md

 **Overview**

-- Frontend: Use HTML, CSS, JavaScript for the user-friendly interface.
+- Frontend: Use HTML for the user-friendly interface.

 - Backend: Use Django to manage the database and implement the logic for student record handling.

-- Database: Store student details, achievements, scores, etc., in a relational database (SQLite, PostgreSQL).
+- Database: Store student details, achievements, scores, etc., in a relational database (SQLite).

 - Machine Learning: Linear regression to dynamically weigh various factors and rank students.